Monday, August 27, 2007

-Tie jia wu di Ma Li A; Science-Fiction action comedy, China, 1988; D: David Chung, Tsui Hark, S: John Sham, Tsui Hark, Sally Yeh, Toney Leung Chiu-Wai, Dennis Chan, Lam Ching-Ying
+Tie jia wu di Ma Li A; science-fiction action comedy, Hong Kong / China, 1988; D: David Chung, Tsui Hark, S: John Sham, Tsui Hark, Sally Yeh, Toney Leung Chiu-Wai, Dennis Chan, Lam Ching-Ying

 Journalist Terry witnesses an attack of a 10 foot tall robot that robs a bank while the police is left powerless.
 The robot returns to it's crime gang, called Robogang.
 Police scientist Loony, a nonchalant person with glasses and too long hair, saves the life of a guy called Whisky in a bar.
 Since Whisky is a former member of Robogang, the police is now chasing them both so they hide in a forest.
 Loony reprogrammes a female android called Maria, that once worked for Robogang, to now work for them.
 Still, the police arrests them.
 Terry manages to release them and they, together with Maria, destroy the Robogang and their giant robot.